Busy food service venues in large urban areas often have many customers and employees interacting with one another.

 The first thing you should do is remove your clothing, if possible, to prevent continuous burning.
 If you’re at a drive-thru or in a parking lot during the accident, head immediately to a medical center.

-Most of the time, when a hot drink spills in a car, the contents run down the stomach into the pelvis region.
+When a hot drink spills in a car, the contents run down the stomach into the pelvis region.
 The skin below the stomach region is highly sensitive, and hot liquids can easily cause second to third-degree burns in just a few seconds.
-You need to make your way to a hospital for a medical examination and to start treatment, if recommended by the doctor.
+You must go to a hospital for a medical examination and start treatment if the doctor recommends it.

-After your treatment, reach out to a Starbucks coffee burn injury attorney immediately.
+After your treatment, contact a Starbucks coffee burn injury attorney immediately.
 Skilled attorneys can help injured victims aggressively pursue personal injury lawsuits and hold the negligent company responsible for their loss.

-When your attorney files a claim against the negligent business, their insurance company will reach out to you to get details about your serious injuries, but it is crucial that you only let them know what happened.
+When your attorney files a claim against the negligent business, their insurance company will contact you to get details about your serious injuries.
+Still, it is crucial that you only let them know what happened.
 Insurers often use statements made by accident victims against them to ward off any liability.

-Insurance companies will do everything in their power to ensure a minimal payout, but with a passionate attorney on your side, you can rest assured that they will protect your rights and fight for maximum compensation.
+Insurance companies will do everything in their power to ensure a minimal payout.
+Still, with a passionate attorney on your side, you can rest assured that they will protect your rights and fight for maximum compensation.